South Vietnam

-South Vietnam, officially the Republic of Vietnam (RVN; Việt Nam Cộng hòa, VNCH), was a country in Southeast Asia that existed from 1955 to 1975.
-It first garnered international recognition in 1949 as the associated State of Vietnam within the French Union, with its capital at Saigon.
+The Republic of Vietnam (RVN; Việt Nam Cộng hòa, VNCH), commonly known as South Vietnam, was a country in Southeast Asia that existed from 1955 to 1975.
+It first garnered recognition in 1949 as the associated State of Vietnam within the French Union, with its capital at Saigon.
 Since 1950, it was a member of the Western Bloc during the Cold War.
 Following the 1954 partition of Vietnam, it became known as South Vietnam and was established as a republic in 1955.
-Its sovereignty was recognized by the United States and 87 other nations, though it failed to gain admission into the United Nations as a result of a Soviet veto in 1957.
-It was succeeded by the Republic of South Vietnam in 1975.
-In 1976, the Republic of South Vietnam and North Vietnam merged to form the Socialist Republic of Vietnam.
+Although South Vietnam failed to gain admission into the United Nations as a result of a Soviet veto in 1957, its sovereignty was recognized by 95 countries as of January 1975.
+It was succeeded by the communist-controlled Republic of South Vietnam in 1975.
+In 1976, North Vietnam and the Republic of South Vietnam merged to form the Socialist Republic of Vietnam.

 The aftermath of World War II saw the communist-led Viet Minh, under Ho Chi Minh, seize power and proclaim the Democratic Republic of Vietnam (DRV) in Hanoi in September 1945, initiating civil conflicts.
-In 1949, during the First Indochina War, the French and anti-communist nationalists established the State of Vietnam (SVN), led by former emperor Bảo Đại.
-Returning from exile in June 1954, Ngo Dinh Diem, recognized as the prominent anti-communist and anti-colonialist figure, was appointed prime minister of the SVN.
+In 1949, during the First Indochina War, the French and Vietnamese nationalists established the State of Vietnam (SVN), led by former emperor Bảo Đại, as an anti-communist alternative.
+Returning from exile in June 1954, Ngô Đình Diệm, recognized as the prominent anti-communist and anti-colonialist figure, was appointed prime minister of the SVN.

 After the 1954 Geneva Conference, the DRV took control of North Vietnam, while the SVN administered South Vietnam, which encompassed the southern and part of the central regions of the country.
 A 1955 referendum on the state's future form of government was widely marred by electoral fraud and resulted in the deposal of Bảo Đại by Prime Minister Ngô Đình Diệm, who proclaimed himself president of the new republic on 26 October 1955.
-Diệm was killed in a CIA-backed military coup led by general Dương Văn Minh in 1963, and a series of short-lived military governments followed.
-General Nguyễn Văn Thiệu then led the country after a US-encouraged but rigged civilian presidential election from 1967 until 1975.
+Diệm adopted personalism, a doctrine rejecting communism, liberalism and capitalism, as the official ideology of the regime.
+His authoritarian tendencies provoked resentment and opposition during the communist insurgency, and Diệm was killed in a CIA-backed military coup led by general Dương Văn Minh in 1963, and a series of short-lived military governments followed which ended in 1967 with General Nguyễn Cao Kỳ ratifying a constitution which formally granted liberal democratic freedoms.
+General Nguyễn Văn Thiệu then led the country after a disputed civilian presidential election from 1967 until 1975.
+Amidst escalating communist aggression, his rule grew authoritarian while maintaining a degree of political freedoms and an active civil society.